Our committee members

 The Chair arranges the committee meetings as well as the AGM to help keep things moving and running smoothly.
 More specifically you will be responsible for our membership to the British Triathlon Federation as well as oversea that essentials such as insurance are maintained by the Club Secretary.
 You’ll need to work closely with the Club Treasurer to assist with financial decisions too and be at hand should any issues arise within the club.

-This is a role the Committee created recently to allow coaches to focus their efforts on the coaching.
+These are roles in the Committee created recently to allow coaches to focus their efforts on the coaching.
 The main area is to book our training venues which tends to happen twice a year as we switch between seasonal schedules.
 BTF membership and insurance needs to be updated on an annual basis.
 It is helpful if the person in this role is able to attend coaches meetings and help organise any subsequent actions.

-These roles are required by British Triathlon but are small in terms of time commitment.
 The Welfare Officer is available for any club member who may have well-being concerns and also maintains our accredited status with BTF which is needed for all clubs with junior members.
 The officer is also responsible for ensuring the coaches’ DBS certificates are up to date.
 The Health and Safety role involves keeping the risk assessment documents up-to-date for all of the venues we train at and reporting injuries that occur in the course of AVTC training.

 The Treasurer provides a key role supporting the club, paying for any expenses (pool hire fees, club kit orders), tracking the club's overall finances and depositing money into the club account.
 This latter task is normally from the Thursday swim hat - this however is under review and there will be a chance to help the club streamline its memberships in 2020.